ipython/ipyparallel/docs/source/multiengine.rst

     In [11]: getpid()
     Out[11]: [12345, 12346, 12347, 12348]

-The ``@parallel`` decorator creates parallel functions, that break up an element-wise operations and distribute them, reconstructing the result.
+The ``@ipp.parallel`` decorator creates parallel functions, that break up an element-wise operations and distribute them, reconstructing the result.

 .. sourcecode:: ipython